RaHub4AI/GACFeatureSpace/README.md

 **Greta Tödtmann** | Stockholm University

-This repository contains the datasets, code, and trained models associated with my master's thesis.
+This repository contains the datasets and code associated with my master's thesis.
 The work investigates the use of high-resolution mass spectrometry (HRMS)-compatible molecular fingerprints as features for machine learning models that predict the removal efficiency of organic contaminants by granular activated carbon (GAC).

 ---